dan-visioni/code-for-gains-calculator/README.md

 Further information is given in the paper.

-All files necessary to make the code work for the GISS-E model are also included.
+All files necessary to make the code work for all models are also included.
+Each model output is in the related zip file [model_name]_zm.zip .

 **optimization_plot.m** replicates the figure in Section 5 of the paper